 - planting 64,700 cottongrass plugs

-Elliott Lorimer, Forest of Bowland AONB Manager, said:
+Elliott Lorimer, Forest of Bowland National Landscape Manager, said:

 “As well as being beautiful landscapes, our peatlands are home to striking wildlife, store millennia of carbon, filter our drinking water and help to reduce the risk of flooding by 'slowing the flow'.
 We’ve been leading restoration activity in Forest of Bowland over the last decade and I’m really looking forward to building on that success over the next.”